zxiang77/zx.blog/_posts/2017-10-08-maze-crawler.md

 In _maze map_, `#` represents a wall and `.` represents floor.

 #### TODO

 - [x] Implement skybox in background
 - [ ] Use more complex textures from [openGameArt](https://opengameart.org/)(textures with bumping effect)
 - [ ] Increase playability of this maze crawler

+P.S: the markdown I am using does not support checkbox, so this looks a little bit clumsy here.

 [Play!](https://mazecrawler.herokuapp.com/index.html)